-- The DHCFP Health Care Coordinator has not received requested information, or has lost contact with the parent or legal guardian. - c.
-The recipient has moved out of state. - The recipient has been, or is expected to be, institutionalized over 60 days (in a hospital, nursing facility, ICF/ID, RTC or incarcerated). - Failure to keep costs at or below the maximum allowable amount for a second consecutive quarter will result in termination of Medicaid eligibility under the Katie Beckett Eligibility Option.
+- A. The parent or legal guardian has requested that the recipient be terminated from the Katie Beckett Eligibility Option. - B. The DHCFP Health Care Coordinator has not received requested information, or has lost contact with the parent or legal guardian. - C. The recipient has moved out of state. - D. The recipient has been, or is expected to be, institutionalized over 60 days (in a hospital, nursing facility, ICF/ID, RTC or incarcerated). - E. Failure to keep costs at or below the maximum allowable amount for a second consecutive quarter will result in termination of Medicaid eligibility under the Katie Beckett Eligibility Option.

-603.89 AUTHORIZATION PROCESS
+603.98 AUTHORIZATION PROCESS